 IGMP (Internet Group Management Protocol) is a communications protocol.
 So what is IGMP used for?
 Commonly, it’s used to establish membership in a multicast group.
 And each member host of an IP multicast is a transmitter or receiver.

-As for IGMP snooping, which sounds like an obscure hacker technique that may break into one’s network, is actually an advanced option available on most of switches or routers.
+As for IGMP snooping, which sounds like an obscure hacker technique that may break into one’s network, is actually an advanced option available on most switches or routers.
 Wiki defines it as the process of listening to IGMP network traffic.
 It is a multicast constraint mechanism running on the two-layer device, which is used to manage and control the multicast group.
-If there are plenty of multicast traffic in your network, the whole performance may be effected due to the excessive false flooding.
-At this moment, IGMP snooping switch can help to optimize your network.
+If there are plenty of multicast traffic in your network, the whole performance may be affected due to the excessive false flooding.
+At this moment, the IGMP snooping switch can help to optimize your network.
 It enables the Gigabit Ethernet switch configured with IGMP snooping decides which devices will receive the applicable multicast traffic, thus the others won’t receive the message.
-This means broadcast packet on layer 2 has been reduced so that the network bandwidth will be conserved.
+This means the broadcast packet on layer 2 has been reduced so that the network bandwidth will be conserved.
 Besides, IGMP snooping helps improve message information.

 IGMP Snooping Process

 After knowing what is IGMP snooping, let’s see how it works.
 Once a device joined the multicast group, the router or fiber switch will notice this.
 Then the message cab forwarded to the devices that have joined the multicast group.
-Look at Figure 1, when the switch runs without IGMP snooping, the multicast packet will be transmitted to host A, B and C. But when the switch has set up IGMP snooping, only multicast group members host A and C can receive the multicast packet.
+Look at Figure 1, when the switch runs without IGMP snooping, the multicast packet will be transmitted to host A, B, and C. But when the switch has set up IGMP snooping, only multicast group members host A and C can receive the multicast packet.
 This is the main IGMP snooping tutorial.